microsoft/pxt-common-packages/libs/base/docs/reference/math/constant.md

 ## e

-Euler's number (e) which is the base of the natural logrithm and the exponential function.
+Euler's number (e) which is the base of the natural logarithm and the exponential function.

 ```block
 Math._constant(Math.E)